Ameritas makes it easy for you to understand and use your benefits. The answers to these frequently asked questions can get you started.

 Depending upon your plan’s benefits, oral surgery can fall under the Preventive, Basic or Major category.
 Refer to your certificate for your plan details.

-A pre-operative x-ray film is required in order to review a surgical extraction because benefits are subject to our consultant’s review.
-We recommend obtaining a pretreatment estimate for all dental work that you consider to be expensive.
+A pre-operative X-ray film is required to review a surgical extraction because benefits are subject to our consultant’s review.
+We recommend obtaining a pretreatment estimate for all dental work that you consider expensive.
 The estimate helps to eliminate misunderstandings by letting you know beforehand how much the plan can cover.

 We also suggest submitting your oral surgery claim to your medical plan first as some medical plans have benefits for surgical extractions and general anesthesia or IV sedation.

 All services under our plans are covered when appropriately delivered through teledentistry services.
 They are subject to the same plan benefits and limitations as equivalent services that are not provided through teledentistry.

 Can I upgrade my plan or add more coverage?

 Most plans have one set of benefits available.
 If there is a choice among plan options or upgrades, your Benefits Administrator will typically share this information with you during your enrollment period.
 Contact your Benefits Administrator to inquire about upgrading your plan or adding coverage.